natalieagus/50002/docs/Software/p_asyncio.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> - **Comprehend the Role of the Operating System Kernel in Multitasking**
+> - **Identify the Role(s) of the Operating System Kernel in Multitasking**
->   - Recognise how the OS Kernel enables multitasking through rapid context switching.
+>   - Explain how the OS Kernel enables multitasking through rapid context switching.
 >   - Explain the concept of processes running in isolated virtual machines.
 > - **Identify the Functionality of I/O Devices in Relation to the CPU**
 >   - Describe how I/O devices operate asynchronously and independently of the CPU.
->   - Recognize the slower operation speeds of I/O devices compared to the CPU.
+>   - Justify the slower operation speed of I/O devices compared to the CPU.
 > - **Outline I/O Request Handling by the Operating System**
->   - Learn how I/O requests are handled asynchronously by the OS Kernel.
+>   - Explain how and why I/O requests are handled asynchronously by the OS Kernel.
->   - Explore the process of handling I/O requests through supervisor calls and interrupts.
+>   - Describe the process of handling I/O requests through supervisor calls and interrupts.
-> - **Explore the Mechanism of Supervisor Calls (SVC)**
+> - **Describe the Mechanism of Supervisor Calls (SVC)**
 >   - Explain the SVC instruction and its role in facilitating process requests for Kernel services.
 >   - Analyze the execution flow from SVC invocation to service routine execution.
-> - **Examine Asynchronous Input Handling**
+> - **Describe the Process of Asynchronous Input Handling**
 >   - Discuss how the OS Kernel manages asynchronous inputs from various I/O devices.
 >   - Explain the implementation and operation of an interrupt-driven system for I/O handling.
-> - **Study Real-Time I/O Handling and Its Challenges**
+> - **Practice on Real-Time I/O Handling and Summarize its Challenges**
->   - Explore the concept of latency and deadlines in real-time I/O request handling.
+>   - Explain the concept of latency and deadlines in real-time I/O request handling.
->   - Discuss the strategies to manage multiple interrupt requests effectively.
+>   - Discuss and apply strategies to manage multiple interrupt requests effectively using priority levels.
 > - **Determine the Impact of Interrupt Load on System Performance**
 >   - Calculate the effective interrupt load and its impact on CPU performance.
 >   - Analyze scenarios where high interrupt loads might affect system responsiveness and process execution.